floatdrop/deps-graph/readme.md

 ### DepsGraph.dependencies(path)
 Returns: `Array` of [BEM objects](https://github.com/floatdrop/gulp-bem#bem-object).

 Gets all dependencies for block at path.
 Path is equivalent of `level/block/__elem/_mod`.
-Returned dependencies are sorted in order, that defined by `mustDeps` and `shouldDeps` of corresponding deps-entities and levels of declaration.
+Returns dependencies in order, that defined by `require` and `expect` of corresponding BEM objects and levels of declaration.

+It will throw `NotFound` exception, when `path` or any block in dependencies of blocks is not found.

 ## License